Kowsalya2929/Javascript-Interview-Questions/JS/Arrays/Full-Tutorial.md

 arr.push(2,3)
 console.log(arr) // [1,2,4,2,3]
 ```
-<li>Add item at the start : Add one or more elements to the begining of an array.</li>
+<li>Add item at the start : Add one or more elements to the beginning of an array.</li>

 ```js
 let arr = [1,2,4]